 Pay particular attention to pressing the foam firmly into the corners and under the liner-lock of the pool.

 Avoid getting adhesive on any fittings such as the inlets or skimmer.

 Trim around the perimeter of the pool by running a sharp pair of scissors directly under the liner lock.

-Cut the foam away neatly around any pool fittings.
+Cut the foam neatly around the Inlets/low level suction.